ABOUT US

 Outside of the university, he was the Chairman of TU9 (2018-2022), an association of the nine major technical universities in Germany, and the Chairman of the Scientific Advisory Council of the Federal Highway Research Institute in Germany.
 Dr Ressel was also the Chairman of the ‘Landesrektorenkonferenz’, a conference of the university Rectors of the Federal State of Baden-Wuerttemberg (2016 – 2018), board member of Deutscher Hochschulverband (2004 – 2010) and head of the Advisory Board in the field of Science, Research and Arts of Baden-Württemberg International (2012 – 2020).

 Professor Paul Teng is Managing Director and Dean, NIE International Pte.
 Ltd., Singapore.
-He is a scientist and science educator.
+He is a scientist and science educator and entrepreneur.

-He previously held positions at the National Institute of Education as Principal Officer, as Dean for Graduate Studies and Professional Learning (2006 – 2014), and Head, Natural Sciences and Science Education Academic Group (2004-2006).
+He previously held positions at the Nanyang Technological University’s National Institute of Education as Dean for Graduate Studies and Professional Learning (2006 – 2014), and Head, Natural Sciences and Science Education Academic Group (2004-2006).
 He has been active in researching teacher professional development in Singapore and in an advisory role on science education to different groups.
-Additional to education, Prof Teng is widely recognised as an expert on food security.
-He is concurrently Adjunct Senior Fellow in the Centre for Non-Traditional Security Studies, Nanyang Technological University; and Senior Adviser, BioMedical Research Council, A*STAR Singapore.
+Additional to education, Prof Teng is widely recognised as an expert on food security and rural transformation of economies.
+He was previously Deputy Director-General, WorldFish Center.
+He is concurrently Adjunct Senior Fellow in the Centre for Non-Traditional Security Studies, Nanyang Technological University; Senior Adviser, BioMedical Research Council, A*STAR Singapore and Senior Fellow, Southeast Asia Center for Research and Graduate Studies in Agriculture (SEARCA).
+Prof Teng is adviser to several startup companies in gene editing, rice decarbonisation, and climate impact, and Co-Founder of two advisory companies — Asia BioBusiness and Terrasys Innovation Systems.

-Professor Teng’s awards include the Eriksson Prize (Royal Swedish Academy of Science), an Honorary Doctor of Science (from Murdoch University, Australia) and being made a Fellow of The World Academy of Sciences (TWAS) and Fellow, ASEAN Academy of Engineering and Technology.
-He has published/co-published eleven books and over 250 technical papers.
+Prof Teng’s awards include the Eriksson Prize (Royal Swedish Academy of Science), an Honorary Doctor of Science (from Murdoch University, Australia) and being made a Fellow of The World Academy of Sciences (TWAS) and Fellow, ASEAN Academy of Engineering and Technology.
+He has published/co-published fifteen books and over 250 technical papers, including the latest book “Food Security Issues in Asia”, launched on 27 March 2024.

 Professor Dr Ulrich Wetterauer is currently holding the position as Chair of Urology at Danube Private University Krems, Austria.